mattseddon/asp-sgr-litli-ntc-a/README.md

 - Create a virtual environment and install the CLI (`uv venv .env && source .env/bin/activate && uv pip install "."`).
 - Make sure Ollama is installed and running (see https://ollama.com/ for details).
 - This CLI uses `deepseek-r1` so probably best to pull that too (`ollama pull deepseek-r1`).
-- Run the CLI to generate a new agent (`lia --gen`).
+- Run the CLI to generate a new agent (`liia --gen`).
 - Agent details will now be available in the generated `.config` file.
 - Create a LinkedIn profile and generate an access_token.
-- Save the access_token into your config using the CLI (`lia --set-token <NEW_TOKEN>`)
+- Save the access_token into your config using the CLI (`liia --set-token <NEW_TOKEN>`)
-- Run the CLI to generate LinkedIn posts (`lia --post "why you’ll never get caught apologising for driving your team and company so hard."`)
+- Run the CLI to generate LinkedIn posts (`liia --post "why you’ll never get caught apologising for driving your team and company so hard."`)

 #### Creating a LinkedIn account for your agent